muratk3n/thirdwave/en/README.md

 ---

-Man that area is windy as fuck
+Man that area is always windy as fuck

 East of Sri Lanka, Bay of Bengal.